pingcap/docs/tidb-lightning/tidb-lightning-physical-import-mode-usage.md

 [conflict]
 # Starting from v7.3.0, a new version of strategy is introduced to handle conflicting data.
 The default value is "".
 Starting from v8.0.0, TiDB Lightning optimizes the conflict strategy for both physical and logical import modes.
-# - "": TiDB Lightning does not detect or handle conflicting data.
+# - "": in the physical import mode, TiDB Lightning does not detect or handle conflicting data.
 If the source file contains conflicting primary or unique key records, the subsequent step reports an error.
+In the logical import mode, TiDB Lightning converts the "" strategy to the "error" strategy for processing.
 # - "error": when detecting conflicting primary or unique key records in the imported data, TiDB Lightning terminates the import and reports an error.
 # - "replace": when encountering conflicting primary or unique key records, TiDB Lightning retains the latest data and overwrites the old data.
-#              The conflicting data are recorded in the `lightning_task_info.conflict_error_v2` table (recording conflicting data detected by post-import conflict detection) and the `conflict_records` table (recording conflicting data detected by preprocess conflict detection) of the target TiDB cluster.
+#              The conflicting data are recorded in the `lightning_task_info.conflict_view` view of the target TiDB cluster.
+#              If the value for column is_precheck_conflict is 0, it stands for conflicting data detected by post-import conflict detection in the physical import mode; If the value for column is_precheck_conflict is 1, it stands for conflicting data detected by preprocess conflict detection in both logical and physical import modes.
-#              If you set `conflict.strategy = "replace"` in physical import mode, the conflicting data can be checked in the `lightning_task_info.conflict_view` view.
 #              You can manually insert the correct records into the target table based on your application requirements.
 Note that the target TiKV must be v5.2.0 or later versions.
+# - "ignore": when encountering conflicting primary or unique key records, TiDB Lightning retains the old data and ignores the new data.
+This option can only be used in the logical import mode.
 strategy = ""
 # Controls whether to enable preprocess conflict detection, which checks conflicts in data before importing it to TiDB.
 The default value is false, indicating that TiDB Lightning only checks conflicts after the import.
 If you set it to true, TiDB Lightning checks conflicts both before and after the import.
 This parameter can be used only in the physical import mode.
 In scenarios where the number of conflict records is greater than 1,000,000, it is recommended to set `precheck-conflict-before-import = true` for better performance in conflict detection.
 In other scenarios, it is recommended to disable it.
 # precheck-conflict-before-import = false